curlpipe/ox/README.md

 If at any time you wish to exit the search feature and return to the location in the document that you were in before activating the search feature, you can press <kbd>esc</kbd> on your keyboard, otherwise you can press any other key to exit the search feature and start editing your document at the new location.

+#### Replacing

+As with most text editors, Ox provides a replace / replace all feature <kbd>Ctrl + R</kbd> to replace individual occurances and <kbd>Ctrl + A</kbd> to replace all occurances at once.
+Regular expressions are supported in both commands.

 #### Undoing / Redoing

 Undoing and Redoing in Ox is as simple as <kbd>Ctrl + U</kbd> to undo and <kbd>Ctrl + Y</kbd> to redo.
 The changes are commited to the undo stack every time you press the space bar, create / destroy a new line and when there is inactivity longer than a specific period of time. (e.g. Ox will commit to the undo stack after 10 seconds of inactivity, possibly while you pause for thought or a break)